 The brilliant team which run RCYC.

-I previously worked in a similar role in golf clubs before moving to Essex in November 1997 and starting at the RCYC straight away.
+I previously worked as House Manager at the Club for over 20 years, and have re-joined as assistant, prior to the RCYC I worked in a similar role in various golf clubs before moving to Essex in November 1997 and starting at the RCYC straight away.

 Although many members and others have encouraged me to get into sailing I haven’t quite managed it with the golf course preferred!